Saturday, December 18, 2021

 We boarded, and I took a seat opposite the rear exit in case a sudden escape became necessary.
 The woman sat at the front and continued her loud rants.

-Another passenger sat across the aisle from her and pulled a liquor bottle out from his jacket pocket and offered her a drink.
+Another passenger sat across the aisle from her and pulled out a liquor bottle from his jacket pocket and offered her a drink.

 “I don’t need that!” she bellowed.